Installation

 No Internet Required at Runtime

-FD Commander is fully air-gapped once deployed.
+FD Commander runs fully offline once deployed.
 The install script downloads dependencies, so you need internet during setup.
-After that, zero external connectivity is needed.
+After that, no external connectivity is required, though an optional weather API integration is available if your site has internet access.
 Do the install at home before the event.

 Install Steps